 OTHER SPECIAL, MAJOR & PREMIER AWARDS

-To reiterate, this year’s GRAFF Award is for a young craftsperson showing excellent potential in jewellery making, setting or polishing.
-The Award seeks to celebrate high quality work in these key skill areas in an entrant up to the age of 30, who would need to be available to undertake work experience in GRAFF’s London workshops.
+This year’s GRAFF award is for a young craftsperson showing excellent potential in jewellery mounting, setting or polishing.
+The award seeks to celebrate high quality work in these key skill areas from an entrant aged 30 years or younger, who must be available to undertake work experience in GRAFF’s London workshops.

-All potential Award-winning entries must satisfy the criteria that is summerised as:
+All potential award-winning entries must satisfy the criteria below:

 Not necessarily a finished piece i.e. setting samples showing more than one technique

-A key requirement - the winner must be available to undertake work experience at GRAFF
+A crucial requirement - the winner must be available to undertake a potential work experience opportunity at GRAFF.

-All Award-winning entries in the appropriate categories will qualify for this Award and will be judged by a dedicated panel of industry experts, including members of the Graff team, who will decide on this Award as Principal Patrons to the Goldsmiths’ Craft & Design Council.
+All qualifying entries meeting these requirements will be judged by a dedicated panel of industry experts, including members of the GRAFF team, who will adjudicate this award as Principal Patrons to the Goldsmiths’ Craft & Design Council.